PacktPublishing/Mastering-PHP-Design-Patterns/README.md

 ## Instructions and Navigation

-This is the code repository for
-[Mastering PHP Design Patterns][https://www.packtpub.com/application-development/mastering-php-design-patterns?utm_source=github&utm_medium=repository&utm_campaign=9781785880544], published by Packt.
+This is the code repository for Mastering PHP Design Patterns, published by Packt.

-There are no additional code bundle for the following chapters:

-- **Chapter 8** - SOLID Principles
-- **Chapter 9** - The Road to Enterprise Application

-Chapter 8 is mainly about explaining SOLID principles, so the code bundles are about concepts without actual implementation.
-Chapter 9 is about a workflow and related configurations, so it is rather trivial to put them as code bundles into files.

 ## Description